 Reposting this late 2013 review.
-The Kindle Edition is on sale for $2.99 for the month of February.
+The Kindle Edition is on sale for $1.99 for today.
 The Audiobook is $3.49 with purchase of the Kindle Edition.
-Or the Audible.com Audiobook is the Deal of the Day today at Audible and it is on sale for $3.95 if you only want the audiobook.

 A bit over a year ago I picked up Octavia Butler’s book Fledgling more by mistake than anything else.
 I knew the late Octavia Butler was a well known science fiction author, but I had not read anything she had written.

 Fledgling, her last book, was about vampires, but was far different from either the young adult Twilight books, the Anne Rice books, or the traditional Bram Stoker book.

 I was reluctant to pick up Kindred because of the subject matter.
 An African American woman gets sent back in time to Antebellum South.
 I expected a depressing or superficial book.
 Instead I found one of the best fiction books I have read this year.

 I am a bit allergic to nostalgia, wishing to be back at some mythical point in history is great, for those that were privileged at that point in time.

 Dana, both a woman and African American, was not privileged to in 1815 or the later points where she goes back.
 It is this voice, of the African American and female, that Butler is known for.
 But what could be a simplistic (slavery was bad) book was a nuanced look at how culture affect the person.

 This past week, with all of the tributes to Nelson Mandela, I was disturbed by those that wanted to focus on his freedom fighting days prior to his arrest without paying any attention to the reality on the ground of what Apartheid was like.
 Similarly, there is a movement among a small segment of Christians that want to assert that slavery is not objectively evil, but only evil to the extent that slave owners acted sinfully toward their slaves.